gersonbarbosa7/api-python-semantic-search/README.md

 - **FastAPI**: The web framework used for building the API, providing high performance and easy integration with async operations.
 - **PostgreSQL**: The relational database that stores magazine information and content.
 It includes a vector extension for semantic search.
 - **Sentence Transformers**: Used to generate vector representations of the content for enhanced semantic search capabilities.
-- **Redis (optional)**: Implemented for caching responses, improving the application's response time for frequent queries.
+- **Redis**: Implemented for caching responses, improving the application's response time for frequent queries.
-- **Docker (optional)**: Containerization of the application for easy deployment and management.
+- **Docker**: Containerization of the application for easy deployment and management.

 ## Flows